michalwdowik/michalwdowik/README.md

 <h5 align="center"><i>Warsaw, PL</i></h5>

 <p align="center">
 In 2021, while maintaining my e-commerce shop and making basic tweaks to Shopify's templates, I encountered <b>HTML</b> for the first time.
 It sparked the idea of picking up programming.
 As I was completing my Master's degree, I wanted to learn something extra that would enable me to create an e-commerce shop or app from scratch.
 My journey began with <b>Swift</b>, but upon discovering that <b>JavaScript</b> aligned more closely with my core interests, I transitioned to web development.
 After a few months of learning <b>JS/CSS/HTML</b>, I started discovering <b>React</b>.
 I have successfully completed two <b>React</b> projects.
 Currently, I am actively seeking a job to develop my skills further and gain experience working in a team.
 Besides programming, I have experience in social media marketing.
 I utilized the Facebook Ads Tool to create ad campaigns for my e-commerce shop.
-After hours I love to develop my beat-making skills.
-I have been producing music since 2013.
-Generally, music is my passion.
-When I travel I always want to acquire vinyl records that capture the essence and vibe of the region or city.
 </p>

 <h3 align="center">Languages and Tools:</h3>